 - Hearty Oat Baking Mix (recipe here)

 Stir your batter ingredients together until well blended.

-Flip pancake over and cook for one more minute or so until lightly browned on bottom.
+Flip the pancake over and cook for one more minute or so until lightly browned on the bottom.

 Enjoy a paradise pancake experience!

 This recipe makes four paradise pancakes.
 But if you have leftovers, you can store them in an airtight container in the fridge for up to 3 days.
 You can also freeze the pancakes for up to 4 months.
 Briefly thaw in the fridge before reheating in the microwave, air fryer, or in a skillet.

 - You can top your paradise pancakes with whatever fruit you like.
 Pineapple or fresh mango are both delicious tropical fruits.